Olical/more/README.md

 Play about with it until you find something you like.
 I personally prefer a sixteen column grid, that's why it defaults to it.

+## Using the mixins

+Some people call them functions, some call them mixins.
+I don't care, they do the job of a function and mixin properties.
+More adds quite a few mixins under the `#more` package to aid you with a lot of your tasks.
+Namely CSS3 vendor prefixes and IE compatability.
+Because lets be honest, no one ever wants to write `filter: dropshadow(...);` but you have to because Microsoft said so.
+So just let more do the work for you.

+To find the full list please open up `src/helpers.less` or `src/vendors.less`, but I am going to show you how to use them.
+Say you wanted your button to have rounded corners, you can use the following mixin.

+	a.button {
+		#more .border-radius(5px);
+	}

+You see how we access the mixin, via `#more`.
+This acts as a namespace to stop it messing with any of your current mixins.
+Clever eh.

+As well as vendor prefixers more includes a few helpers, one of my favorite ones is `.circle`.
+It turns your element into a perfect circle!
+I bet you thought that kind of thing was difficult, well it is, but let more worry about that, you just get on with your styling.

+	div.profile-picture {
+		#more .circle(50px); // 50px is the size of our circle (width and height)
+	}

 ## Customisation

 The beauty of this is that only the helper module depends on the vendor menu, the rest are completely separate.
 So you can either include all of them via the core file or individual files so you can leave what you don't need.
 Say you only wanted the grid for example, you would use the following line.